-Outright and bequest contributions will be sought for visionary projects that further
+Outright and bequest contributions will be sought for visionary projects that further portunity to engage and re-engage some of Rotary's most generous donors.

 Rotary's mission as it relates to peace, such as the Rotary Peace Symposia held in various locations around the world.